studentmtk/docs-nibiru/docs/run-nodes/testnet/cosmovisor.md

     mkdir -p $DAEMON_HOME/cosmovisor/upgrades
     ```

-4. Add the genesis version of the binary (currently it is `v0.15`).
+4. Add the genesis version of the binary (currently it is `v0.16.2`) to the `cosmovisor` directory.
 You can verify your binary location with `which nibid` command.
-For the default location you can use the example below:
+For example:

     ```bash
-    cp ~/go/bin/nibid $DAEMON_HOME/cosmovisor/genesis/bin
+    cp $(which nibid) $DAEMON_HOME/cosmovisor/genesis/bin
     ```

 5. Create the service for the Cosmovisor